ajvincent/es-membrane/README.md

   * If options.logger is defined, it is presumed to be a [log4javascript](http://log4javascript.org/)-compatible logger object for the membrane to use.
 3. Ask for an ObjectGraphHandler from the membrane, by a name as a string.
 This will be where "your" objects live.
 4. Ask for another ObjectGraphHandler from the membrane, by a different object graph name.
 This will be where "their" objects live.
-5. (Optional) Use the .addProxyListener() method of the ObjectGraphHandler, to add listeners for the creation of new proxies.
+5. (Optional) Use the .addProxyInitListener() method of the ObjectGraphHandler, to add listeners for the creation of new proxies.
 6. Add a "top-level" object to "your" ObjectGraphHandler instance.
 7. Ask the membrane to get a proxy for the original object from "their" object graph, based on the graph name.
 8. (Optional) Use the membrane's modifyRules object to customize default behaviors of individual proxies.